 You+Pea has a shared interest in architecture as a creative platform which draws inspiration from all aspects of popular culture - whether considered ‘high’ or ‘low’.
 We enjoy architecture that celebrates the graphic and the immediate, and demands attention through a vibrant conversation with its surroundings.

-Projects have been exhibited across London including the Victoria & Albert Museum, the RIBA, the Royal Academy, Peckham Levels as well as internationally in South Korea and Japan.
+Projects have been exhibited across London including the Victoria & Albert Museum, Somerset House, the RIBA, the Royal Academy, Peckham Levels as well as internationally in South Korea and Japan.
 Their work has been published in books and journals such as Drawing Futures, Architect’s Sketchbooks, CLOG, The RIBA Journal and Interstices.
 They have curated symposiums as part of both London Festival of Architecture and the London Games Festival.

 Sandra Youkhana is a designer working in practice and Teaching Fellow at the Bartlett School of Architecture.
 Sandra has worked with a diverse range of architects and designers, and as an Architectural Research Assistant at UCL.
-She has taught on both MArch Architecture and Urban Design programmes at the Bartlett.
+She has taught on MArch Architecture and Urban Design programmes at the Bartlett.

-Luke Caspar Pearson is a designer and Lecturer at the Bartlett School of Architecture, UCL, where he has run Unit 4 on the BSc Architecture programme since 2009.
-He has undertaken a PhD by Design in Architecture at the Bartlett, exploring videogames and architecture, and was awarded the UCL Graduate Research Scholarship for this work.
+Luke Caspar Pearson is a designer and Lecturer at the Bartlett School of Architecture, UCL, where he is currently Co-Director of the undergraduate Architecture programme.
+He holds a PhD in Architecture from the Bartlett, exploring videogames and architecture, and was awarded the UCL Graduate Research Scholarship for this work.